-Catalyst loss in the reactor K-1 was <3 w% which is on the low side for ebullated bed operation for 170 hours using commercial catalyst.
-However, our carbon-coated catalyst should have much lower loss as demonstrated in the earlier Runs 245-59 and 245-60, although annular catalyst basket was used for these two runs.
-It appears that the stirrer speed of 1200 to 1500 rpm used in this simulated ebullated Run 245-64 was quite excessive and contributed to damage of the catalyst particles.
-The recovered catalyst particles have sufficient crush strength (1.85 lb/mm) for actual ebullated bed operation to have low attrition loss.
+Catalyst loss in the reactor K-1 was <3 w%, on the low side for ebullated bed operation for 170 hours using commercial catalyst.
+However, our carbon-coated catalyst should have much lower loss as demonstrated in the earlier Runs 245 -59 and 245-60, although annular catalyst basket was used for these two runs.
+It appears that the stirrer speed of 1200 to 1500 rpm used in the Run 245-64 was quite excessive and contributed to damage of the catalyst particles.
+The recovered catalyst particles have sufficient crush strength (1.85 lb/mm) for ebullated bed operation.